 Israel’s Negev Desert is like pure magic.
 Covering over half of Israel’s total land area, it is an area bustling with beauty.
 The Negev Desert is a fascinating and enchanting place, especially for those not familiar with desert landscapes.
-Whilst there is a lot you can see yourself, the best way to discover the desert is for a day with a guide.
+Whilst there is a lot you can see yourself, the best way to discover the desert is for a day with a guide or on a tour.
 Whilst to the untrained eye, the miles of desert all look the same, look a little deeper and every rock formation, hill or mound of earth has its own unique story.

 The Negev Desert

-Touring in the Negev Desert is great if you take a guide with a jeep, but even if you stay on the road, there’s loads to see!
+Touring in the Negev Desert is amazing, and there really is a lot to see!
+There are few tours to the Negev which start in the center of the country, just one Negev tour from Jerusalem.
+Most people had to the desert themselves, either by car, or using the bus network, and take advantage of the amazing experience that are available once you arrive.
 A jeep tour makes the adventure even more exciting of course, as the challenging terrain is navigated by an experienced driver, and the sheer contrast of modern machinery in the appearingly barren desert is stark.
 This is an unforgettable experience and with a guide, you can go far beyond what you might otherwise see, into some beautiful places, seeing some incredible things.
 Jeep Tours in the Negev are incredible, and if you are going to have one tour on your whole trip, it should definitely be here!
-Meanwhile, if a more traditional mode of transport is more appealing, read about camel rides in Israel.
+Check our more activities in the Negev and you’ll start to understand the amazing diversity the region has to offer.

 As well as the well renowned Dead Sea and ancient fortress of Masada in the east of the Negev, the Negev Desert has another unique geological formation – the makhteshim, unique crater-like landforms which are only found in the Negev and its extension into Egypt’s Sinai.
 Unlike the lunar craters, these are thought to have formed as a result of extreme water erosion, and whilst a guide can take you down into the makhtesh, at Mitzpe Ramon, the Mitzpe Ramon Observatory on the side of the largest of these craters, the Ramon Crater explains the story and offers a breathtaking view over this unique feature of the Negev Desert.